Simple Passive Design Strategies for Building in a Hot and Dry Climate

 1. Building Orientation and Form

-A building's orientation and form must be in the proper direction to obtain the best climate response.
-Orienting a structure according to the sun's path and wind direction, placing the long face in the north-south direction to minimize east-west exposure, can be incorporated in the design strategy.
+To build climate responsive architecture, the building orientation and form must be in the proper direction.
+Orienting a structure according to the sun's path and wind direction, placing the long face in the north-south direction to minimise east-west exposure, can be incorporated in the design strategy.
 To reduce unnecessary heat loss and gain, the building's design must be more compact.

 The strategies to consider when designing are as follows:

-The courtyard, or "hosh," has long been regarded as the center of the home in the Arab world.
-There are fruit trees, shade trees, and flowers growing.
-Always preferable is a water feature, which may also include a covered outdoor seating area.
-The Arabic courtyard evokes the way of life of a Muslim family by offering privacy, protection from an unfavorable climate, and outdoor space.
+The courtyard, or "hosh," has long been regarded as the centre of the home in the Arab world – there are fruit trees, shade trees, and flowers growing.
+One of the best building design features used here is a water feature, which may also include a covered outdoor seating area.
+The Arabic courtyard evokes the way of life of a Muslim family by offering privacy, protection from an unfavourable climate, and outdoor space.

 2. Ventilation and Openings